Scripter17/url-cleaner/README.md

 ## MSRV

 The Minimum Supported Rust Version is the latest stable release.
 URL Cleaner may or may not work on older versions, but there's no guarantee.

-## Untrusted input

-Although URL Cleaner has various feature flags that can be disabled at compile time to make handling untrusted input safer, no guarantees are made.
-Especially if the config file being used is untrusted.
-That said, if you notice any rules that use but don't actually need HTTP requests or other data-leaky features, please let me know.

 ## CLI